-It takes 6 days to meander from Luxor to Aswan.
+It takes 6 days - from Monday to Saturday - to meander from Luxor to Aswan.
 You breakfast in the sun at the front of the ship, then decant to see something wonderful, perhaps a visit to a Pharaonic quarry or an enormous temple that spent centuries buried under sand.
 You can walk in the desert, swim in the river, visit a farm, sunbathe on the poop deck, and if the wind is blowing, great sails will be unfurled and you will glide across the water in serene silence.
-Rooms below are small, but you’ll spend your time up on deck, and they are also sweet, with super-comfortable beds and screens to defeat mosquitoes.
+Rooms below are small but sweet, with super-comfortable beds and screens to defeat mosquitoes.
+And you’ll spend most of your time up on deck or out on an excursion.
 As for the crew, they’re as good as their boat, a highlight of your cruise.
 Unmissable, and award-winning, so don’t balk at the price.

 - Each cruise is hosted, which makes it a far more enriching experience